 Contact the school’s financial aid department and ask if you’ve been considered for all its scholarships.
 Many schools will automatically put your name in the running for all possible awards, but some may require a separate application.

 Maximize Federal Student Loans

-Before you take out private student loans, make sure you’ve maxed out your federal student loans.
+Before taking out private student loans, ensure you’ve maxed out your federal financial aid.
 Federal student loans have more income-driven repayment options, longer deferment and forbearance periods, and more loan forgiveness programs than private loans.

 Ask Your Parents to Take Out Loans

 Undergraduates are limited to taking out $31,000 in student loans.
 Once they’ve reached that limit, they can use private student loans, or their parents can take out federal Parent PLUS Loans to make up the difference.

 Parents can borrow up to the annual college cost of attendance minus any other financial aid.
 The loan will remain in the parent’s name unless they choose to refinance the loan in the child’s name later on.

 Parents have access to fewer income-driven repayment options and loan forgiveness programs than college students, so they should verify that they can afford the monthly payments before taking out these loans.